Boroughs | Barking and Dagenham

 • Barking and Dagenham is at the centre of the capital’s economic resurgence, with projects underway such as the consolidation of London’s three key wholesale markets, the construction of one of the UK’s largest data centres and University College London’s amazing PEARL research facility.

-• The borough is a centre of the creative industries, with work having begun on the largest film studios in London, bringing an estimated 1,800 jobs to the area and £35m per year to the local economy.
-The facility will be fully operational by 2024.
+• The borough is a centre of the creative industries, with the largest film studios in London, (Eastbrook Studios in Dagenham East) due to be fully operational this year (2024).
+This facility will bring in an estimated 1,800 jobs to the area and £35m per year to the local economy.

 • Infrastructure investment has resulted in a new London Overground station and Uber by Thames Clipper pier opened at Barking Riverside in 2022 alongside the operation of Elizabeth Line services at Chadwell Heath.
-Barking Station, one of the busiest in the UK, is undergoing works to restore the Listed structure to it former glory and provide new facilities for passengers.
+Barking Station, one of the busiest in the UK, is undergoing works to restore the Listed structure to its former glory and provide new facilities for passengers, due to open in summer 2024.

 James.coulstock@lbbd.gov.uk